 - MPH or equivalent degree*

-- Work experience: a minimum of 3 years of relevant public health experience
+- Work experience: a minimum of 3 years of professional, full-time public health experience in the applicant's area of interest

-- The DrPH review committee will accept GRE or GMAT test scores taken within the last 5 years
+- Official GRE or GMAT test scores from exams taken within the last 5 years

 All of the factors listed above will be carefully considered in the admissions process, with special emphasis on applicants’ practice experience and promise as a public health leader.

-Please note - students should identify their choice of program concentration when applying for the DrPH in SOPHAS.
-If a customized program is preferred, an applicant should describe the particular academic interests that they intend to study in their program.
-A separate question in the admissions form asks applicants to describe briefly a) their proposed area of study; b) their academic goals; and c) 8-10 courses they could take at JHSPH.
+Students should identify only one program concentration (and track where relevant) when applying for the DrPH in SOPHAS.
+If the customized program is preferred, a separate question in the SOPHAS admissions form asks applicants to describe briefly a) their proposed area of study; b) their academic goals; and c) 8-10 courses they could take at JHSPH.